rhasselbaum/docker-registry-ldap-proxy/README.md

 * [LDAP_TRUSTED_MODE](http://httpd.apache.org/docs/2.4/mod/mod_ldap.html#ldaptrustedmode) = `TLS`
   Encryption mode for LDAP server connections. `TLS` uses STARTTLS to upgrade an unencrypted connection on the default port to an encrypted one. `SSL` typically runs on a dedicated port. `NONE` means no encryption and should only be used for testing.
 When setting this to `NONE`, you may also set `LDAP_TRUSTED_GLOBAL_CERT_PATH` to `/dev/null` to avoid having to provide a certificate for LDAP.
 * [LDAP_LIBRARY_DEBUG](http://httpd.apache.org/docs/2.4/mod/mod_ldap.html#ldaplibrarydebug) = `0`
   Debug log level for the LDAP library.
 Apache recommends 7 for verbose output.
 Log entries are written to standard output and can be read with `docker logs`.
+Also see `LOG_LEVEL`.
 * [SSL_CERTIFICATE_FILE](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslcertificatefile) = `/etc/ssl/certs/reg-proxy-cert.pem`
   Certificate of this registry proxy.
 It must be signed by a CA that is trusted by its clients (e.g. the Docker daemon).
 Self-signed certificates will not work with Docker.
 * [SSL_CERTIFICATE_KEY_FILE](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslcertificatekeyfile) = `/etc/ssl/private/reg-proxy-key.pem`